 “Remember when I told you the folks ‘round here ran electricity and water all the way from Coopersville, but they were caught tryin’ to run sewer lines and had to stop.
 Everybody stopped ‘cept Uncle Bob.

-“Now I don’t know this, and you never heard it from me, but Uncle Bob, along with some special friends, used Pappy’s back-hoe to dig a line the hundred yards or so into the swamp.
+“Now I don’t know this for sure, but I think Uncle Bob used Pappy’s back-hoe to dig a line the hundred yards or so into the swamp.
 Nobody thinks I know, but I found the other end once when I was in the swamp, couple of years back.
 It ain’t for poop or nothin’; Uncle Bob’s also got a septic tank.
-The pipe is just to take the ground up parts of his butcherin’ away.
-My guess is he normally just pumps it at night, but I noticed it that one day because of all the animals feedin’ off the tailin’s.
+The pipe is there to take the ground up parts of his butcherin’ away.
+My guess is he normally pumps it at night, but I noticed it that one day because of all the animals feedin’ off the tailin’s.
 Nothin’ lasts long in the swamp.”

 “When I was very young, that house used to frighten me.
 It looks so dark and scary, being completely hidden from view.
-If you approach it at dusk or at night, you can’t get near before lights come on everywhere, and a bell rings loudly.
+You can’t get near the house before lights come on everywhere, and a bell rings loudly.
 As I get older, I realize that’s Uncle Bob’s intention.
-He wants to know when company’s comin'.”
+He wants to know when company’s comin’.”

 We were just turning in to Uncle Bob’s yard, when I warned Jeb, “Remember, you know nothin’ about any ‘gator poachin’, no abattoir, and no sewer line.
-We’re just friendly neighbours comin’ to call for a visit.”
+We’re friendly neighbors comin’ to call for a visit.”

 “Who’s ‘at come callin’?” he growled.

-“Well, come a little closer so’s I can get a good look at’cha.
+“Well, come closer so’s I can get a good look at’cha.
 Oh, it’s you Caleb.
-Who’s yer friend?”

-Jeb gave this huge deep bow.
-Uncle Bob just smiled.
+Jeb gave this huge deep bow and Uncle Bob smiled.

 He shook his head and said, “Well, don’t stand out here on the veranda, you two c’mon in.
 Any friend of Caleb’s is a friend of mine.
 I got some bacon and eggs fryin’ and yer welcome to share some with me, unless yer Pappy’s waitin’ on ya fer supper.”

 “Naw!
-Pappy don’t really cook meals any more.
 There’s some leftover casserole in the fridge, and when he gets hungry he’ll find it.
 Jeb and I would love to share some of your great bacon.
-And I take it them eggs are ones I carefully lifted from some irate hens this mornin’.”
+And I take it those eggs are ones I carefully lifted from some irate hens this mornin’.”

 Uncle Bob was busy turning bacon at the stove, but out of the corner of my eye I noticed his head jerk up as he glanced quickly over at Cousin Jeb.
 Jeb was smart.
-He pretended not to notice Uncle Bob’s reaction.
-He just continued sprinkling pepper on his plate of eggs.
+He pretended not to notice Uncle Bob’s reaction and continued sprinkling pepper on his plate of eggs.
 I didn’t know where to look or what to say.
 Trouble was coming, for sure.
 And there was an awful lot of pepper on Jeb’s eggs.

-Jeb just carried on, “And on Saturday nights Pa and Ma got together a zydeco band and played all up and down the Bayou.
-Pa played the squeeze box and Ma strummed the washboard.”
+Jeb carried on, “And on Saturday nights, Pa and Ma got together a zydeco band and played all up and down the Bayou.
+Pa played the squeeze-box and Ma strummed the washboard.”

 Silence!
 I waited for the dam to burst.
 Slowly, Uncle Bob left the bacon on the stove and came over to the two of us at the table.
 I checked both his hands to see if he was holding one of his huge butcher’s knives.
 He wasn’t.
 And his hands weren’t twitching with tension.
 We were probably safe for the moment.

-He looked down at Jeb and said, “Alligator poachin’ huh?
+He looked down at Jeb and said, “’Gator poachin’ huh?
 That’s pretty dangerous stuff, Son.
 I understand ‘gator poachin’ is completely illegal in Louisiana, just like it is here.
-Wouldn’t catch me doin’ stuff like that, no siree!
-Just happy with my hog farm and smokin’ bacon.
+Wouldn’t catch me doin’ stuff like that, no siree.
+I’m happy with my hog farm and smokin’ bacon.
 No siree.
 Not for me.”

 I got up.
-With wobbly knees, I went over to the stove and started playing with the bacon.
+My knees were like jelly.
+I was shaking so much I could hardly walk as I made my way over to the stove and started playing with the bacon.
 I didn’t dare look at either of them.
 My heart was pounding so hard I couldn’t hear what they were talking about.
 I could hardly control myself.
 Was I going to burst out laughing, or was I going to run outside screaming in fear, as Uncle Bob found his butcher’s knife and chased after us?
-Or maybe I was just going to have a heart-attack, right there.
+Or was I going to have a heart-attack, right there?